una/personal-goals/happy-moments/happy-moments.md

 03/09/2015
 ---
-Today I tweeted something about getting designers to want to learn coding rather than forcing it onto them -- it got 33 RTs and 53 faves!
+Today I tweeted something about getting designers to want to learn coding rather than forcing it onto them -- it got 33 RTs and 53 faves.

 03/10/2015
 ---